 Granted, there are many ways to approach the writing of a biography.
 But I am always perplexed when a critic complains about the inclusion of details that I find interesting and relevant.
 In a new biography of a poet, the author describes the woman going to a cafe for coffee at 10 a.m. and tea at 3 p.m.
 The review I read complained that this material was extraneous.
-I have not read the book in question, but I'm sure I would have relished this detail about the poet's daily habits—clues to a certain temperament, I would have thought.
+Yet details about the poet's daily habits are clues to a certain temperament and including them helps to paint the picture of her era and her milieu.

 What I look for in biography is the story of a life.
-I want to be as close as possible to the subject (preferably inside her head) as she deals with success and failure, love and loss, and all the daily stresses that people must cope with.
+I want to be as close as possible to the subject (preferably inside her head, with references to journal entries and correspondence) as she deals with success and failure, love and loss, and all the daily stresses that people must cope with.
 I want to be alerted to her changes of outlook and mood, and her fluctuating relationships with the people in her orbit.
 I want to know what her days were like—and her nights, too, if she was that sort of person.
-I don't want to pick up a biography only to discover that it is really a work of literary or art criticism, not a narrative that aims to be as gripping as a good novel.
+I don't want to pick up a biography only to discover that it is really literary or art criticism, organized thematically, rather than a chronological narrative that aims to give us the whole person—the life as well as the work.

 When I closed the book, I had learned a lot about the art they made and the homes they lived in.
 But I didn't know enough about what made these people tick.